YagmurGULEC/MeshCNN/README.md

+This repository is Google Colab friendly version of [the original repository](https://github.com/ranahanocka/MeshCNN) with some modification to the convolutional neural architecture.
 This is a master's project.
-# Master's Project on Convolutional Neural Network performed on 3D surface meshes  for classification of 3D objects